MikroElektronika/mikrosdk_click_v2/clicks/digipot5/DETAILS.md

 ### Application Init

 >
-> Initializes all necessary peripherals and pins used for the DIGI POT 5 click.
+> Initializes all necessary peripherals and pins used for the DIGI POT 5 Click.
 > Also allows the device to be reset and configured to enable all wipers (4).
 > UART console module will be initialized also in this function.
 >